An Analysis of Collocation on GPUs for Deep Learning Training: Setup Methodology

+The goal of this paper is to investigate the performance of different GPU collocation techniques instead of improving the accuracy of models for a particular use case.
+Therefore, the set of metrics we focus on are related to how the model training interacts with and gets impacted by the GPU resources and the management of these resources.

 \textbf{Time per epoch} is the time it takes to finish a single epoch of training for a particular model.
-The reason GPUs are used in deep learning is to reduce training time by exploiting the embarrassingly parallel nature of most deep learning computations.
-Therefore, time per epoch is arguably the most fundamental metric to look at and optimize.
-We obtain the time per epoch by dividing training time by the total number of epochs we use to train the models.
+GPUs are used in deep learning in order to reduce training time by exploiting the embarrassingly parallel nature of most deep learning computations.
+Therefore, time per epoch is the most fundamental metric to look at in our study.
+We time the second epoch of training, skipping the first one as a warm-up epoch.

-\textbf{Accuracy} indicates the predictive power of a machine learning model.
-For a set of categorical predictions, it is defined as the share of predictions that are correct.
-While accuracy does not determine how well hardware resources are utilized, and hence not the primary metric in this work, one should never ignore it when focusing on machine learning.
-We record the training and validation accuracy to ensure the models are training correctly.